 Where should I keep PAIN RELIEVING OINTMENT?

-Store at room temperature away from light and moisture.
+Store at room temperature.
 Do not freeze.
 Keep all medications away from children and pets.
 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 Consult your pharmacist or local waste disposal company.